Physiotherapy appointment service

 Please note: Physiotherapists in local physiotherapy departments CANNOT request images such as X-Ray, USS and MRI’s, this is done at a more specialist level.
 However, GP’s are able to request these where appropriate (excluding MRI Spine).

-Women’s Health Physiotherapists are offering face to face consultations for all patients (telephone appointments can be arranged at the patients request if necessary) – call 0300 004 0335.
+Women’s Health Physiotherapists – These are face to face consultations for women struggling with bladder control and / or prolapse symptoms (telephone appointments can be arranged at the patients request if necessary) – call 0300 004 0335.

 What can you do?